 The defendants filed a variety of motions to dismiss the case.
 Nearly all of the defendants' motions to dismiss were denied.
 Federal District Court Judge A. Richard Caputo determined that the former judges could not be sued based on a failure to train or supervise the assistant district attorneys who appeared in Ciavarella's courtroom.
 In December 2011, Juvenile Law Center announced a partial settlement for over $17 million between Robert K. Mericle and Mericle Construction, the developer, and counsel representing juveniles and parents of juveniles who appeared before former juvenile court judge Mark A. Ciavarella, Jr. On December 14, 2012, U.S. District Judge A. Richard Caputo gave final approval to the settlement.
 Find out more here.

 On October 16, 2013, Plaintiffs filed a Joint Motion for Preliminary Approval of a Settlement with the Provider Defendants.
 The $2.5 million settlement, which must receive court approval, is between defendants PA Child Care, LLC; Western PA Child Care, LLC; and Mid-Atlantic Youth Services Corp., and counsel representing the juvenile plaintiff and parents of juveniles who appeared before Ciavarella.
 Find updated information about that settlement here.

-The civil lawsuit is continuing against, among others, the former judges.
+The civil lawsuit is continuing against, among others, former judge Michael Conahan and Robert Powell.

 Motions for Summary Judgment